Programme Overview

 Programme

-The International Master in South European Studies (EUROSUD) offers you the unique opportunity to engage in the multi-disciplinary study of the South European region with five partners over two years and gain a Multiple or a Double master’s degree, depending on the study track.
+The International Master in South European Studies (EUROSUD) offers a unique opportunity to engage in the multidisciplinary study of the South European region with five partner universities over two years and to obtain a Multiple or Double Master’s degree, depending on the chosen study track.

-EUROSUD offers a truly international two-year learning experience where students study, train, and research at renowned universities within Europe's Civic University Alliance (CIVIS), located in South European countries (i.e., Spain (UAM), Italy (SUR), France (AMU) and Greece (NKUA)), as well as in Brussels, Belgium (ULB), at the heart of the European Union.
+EUROSUD provides a truly international two-year learning experience in which students study, train, and conduct research at renowned universities within Europe’s CIVIS – Europe’s Civic University Alliance, located in Southern Europe—Spain (UAM), Italy (SUR), and France (AMU)—as well as in Brussels, Belgium (ULB), the heart of the European Union, and Bucharest, Romania (UB).

-EUROSUD focuses on a region with a distinct identity and a pivotal role in addressing European and global affairs.
-The region has witnessed significant global challenges, including the rise of liberal democratic norms, the growth of populist and anti-establishment movements, and the economic and social dynamics of regional integration.
-Other critical issues include post-colonial ties, heavy migration flows, climate change, socio-demographic shifts, corruption, governance quality, and the evolving security landscape in the Eastern Mediterranean and Black Sea.
+EUROSUD focuses on a region with a distinct identity and a pivotal role in European and global affairs.
+Southern Europe has witnessed major challenges, including the transformation of liberal democratic norms, the rise of populist and anti-establishment movements, and the economic and social dynamics of regional integration.
+Other key issues include post-colonial ties, large-scale migration flows, climate change, socio-demographic changes, corruption, governance quality, and the evolving security landscape in the Eastern Mediterranean.

-EUROSUD explores these developments through diverse theoretical and methodological approaches from across the humanities and social sciences and trains graduates to have unparalleled regional expertise, a solid foundation in international affairs, and advanced research and professional skills.
-These skills will prepare them for international careers or doctoral studies.
+EUROSUD examines these developments through diverse theoretical and methodological approaches across the humanities and social sciences.
+The programme trains graduates to acquire unparalleled regional expertise, a solid foundation in international affairs, and advanced research and professional skills, preparing them for international careers or doctoral studies.

 Study tracks and degrees